strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 - [Git version control.](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - an existing Strapi application

-Git version control is necessary to efficiently add and edit a Strapi application in a remote repository such as GitHub.
+Git version control is necessary to efficiently add a Strapi application to a remote repository such as GitHub.
 The DigitalOcean App Platform uses version control repositories such as GitHub to deploy applications.
 In addition to GitHub, GitLab and Docker are also supported.

 ## Setup a Strapi project for deployment